|MASTER'S THESIS OR MAJOR PAPER|

 Although in some cases it may be acceptable for more than one candidate to make use of a common set of data or research findings, each candidate is responsible for a single-authored thesis/major paper.

 The regulations of individual programs should be consulted for details of their procedures.
-The general format is prescribed in Guidelines for Major Papers, Theses, and Dissertations, which may be obtained from the Administrative Officer in the Office of Graduate Studies or from www.uwindsor.ca/grad.
+The general format is prescribed in Procedures to Follow in Preparing a Major Paper, Thesis or Dissertation, which may be obtained from the Administrative Officer in the Office of Graduate Studies or from www.uwindsor.ca/grad.
 Within the thesis, the student should use formats approved for scholarly publication in the field of specialization and approved by the program coordinator.
 Final checking of the general format of the thesis is the responsibility of the Office of Graduate Studies , but the student should consult the Master's committee for instructions as to the internal form of the thesis.

 Copies of the Master's thesis must be provided to all members of the Master's committee and one copy to the chair of the defense, at least two weeks before the expected date of defense.
 Students are advised to ascertain from the academic unit any prior deadline established by the unit.
 No changes may be made to the Master's committee between these deadline dates and the defense except under the most extraordinary circumstances and with the approval of the Executive Committee of Graduate Studies .
 The oral presentation should be completed at least three weeks prior to the Convocation at which the candidate expects to receive the degree.